gravitl/netmaker-docs/pro/pro-setup.rst

 No changes will need to be made to that file.
 It will use the configs listed in your netmaker.env file.

-After that run the following command and you should see the professional UI on dashboard.<YOUR_BASE_DOMAIN>:
+After that run the following command:

 .. code-block::

     docker kill netmaker netmaker-ui && docker-compose up -d

-You should see a new Dashboard.
+When you browse to your self-hosted Netmaker via dashboard.<YOUR_BASE_DOMAIN>, you should see the professional UI and a new Dashboard.
 The top menu bar will have relays and metrics added.

 .. image:: images/pro-new-dashboard.png
     :width: 80%